Okay, let's just forget about that and hop right on over to SPRING!

 Bottom row, left to right: Sharon (yes, she KNOWS there is a chicken on her head!), Jackie, Pippa, and Gloria

-But maybe your granddaughter is old enough right now to sit side by side with you and learn a few basic sewing and crafting skills.
+But maybe your granddaughter is old enough right now to learn a few basic sewing and crafting skills.
 Maybe you think this little bunny is the perfect project for the two of you to make together!
-In quick, easy steps, you can demonstrate pattern drafting, both machine and hand sewing, stuffing, gluing, and the best part.....decorating!
+In quick, easy steps, you can demonstrate pattern drafting, both machine and hand sewing, stuffing, gluing and the best part.....decorating!
 If you craft with fabric or quilt, you already have everything you need!

 Make just one, or make a dozen!
 Here's what you need for a single bunny: (3" x 5" finished)